SteerGroup/coding-best-practices-guide/docs/tools.md

 [PowerShell](https://docs.microsoft.com/en-us/powershell/) is a
 Microsoft-developed command shell that is installed by default on all modern Windows computers.
-It is quite capable, and has become more so in recent years, but uses entirely different commands than Unix-style shells.
+It is quite capable, and has become more so in recent years, but it uses different commands than Unix-style shells.
 PowerShell is recommended if you need a Windows-specific shell, but for other applications, use Bash instead.